NanderTGA/s0urce-dTI/README.md

 ### TODO

-- Fix version inconsistent dTI numbers across the code
+- Refactor dCPS and dPS code
-  - Include version from package.json everywhere
+- Include new dCPS in getItemGrade()
-  - Change version number to 2.0.0
-- Update the copied over code from Yabluzo to the newest dTI version
-- Test if everything actually works
+- Test if everything actually works (setup vitest?)
 - Publish to NPM
+  - Set a proper list of exported files in package.json
   - Setup github actions workflow for that
 - Create a better API interface that works for both prettier-s0urce and bots
 - Move repo to @d0t3k1